BYLAWS OF

 Section 2.
 Purpose.
 As provided in the Certificate of Incorporation, the purpose of the College shall, among other things, be to promote achievement, advancement, and excellence for lawyers in the practice of workers’ compensation law.
 In furtherance of this purpose, the College shall, among other things, honor and recognize distinguished workers’ compensation lawyers who are qualified for membership in an effort to set standards of achievement for others in the profession.
 The College shall not take public positions on any legislative or regulatory matters.

 Section 3.
 Membership Admissions Standards.
-The College is a professional, educational and honorary association by and for workers’ compensation lawyers, including lawyers engaged in the private and public practice of law, in government, in academia, in business organization law departments, and the judiciary.
+The College is a professional, educational, and honorary association by and for workers’ compensation lawyers, including lawyers engaged in the private and public practice of law, in government, in academia, in business organization law departments, and the judiciary.

 The College honors those lawyers whose sustained performance in the practice of their profession exemplifies the highest standards of professionalism and achievement by granting them membership as Fellows.
-Membership shall be by invitation only to honor those individuals who have proven to their peers, and to the bar, bench and public, through long, continuous performance related to the practice of workers’ compensation law, that they possess: (i) the highest professional qualifications and ethical standards; (ii) the highest level of character, integrity, professional expertise and leadership; (iii) a commitment to fostering and furthering the objectives of the College; (iv) sustained exceptionally high-quality professional services to clients, bar, bench and public; and (v) significant evidence of scholarship, teaching, lecturing, and/or distinguished published writings on workers’ compensation law.
+Membership shall be by invitation only to honor those individuals who have proven to their peers, and to the bar, bench and public, through long, continuous performance related to the practice of workers’ compensation law, that they possess: (i) the highest professional qualifications and ethical standards; (ii) the highest level of character, integrity, professional expertise and leadership; (iii) a commitment to fostering and furthering the objectives of the College; (iv) sustained exceptionally high quality professional services to clients, bar, bench and public; and (v) significant evidence of scholarship, teaching, lecturing, and/or distinguished published writings on workers’ compensation law.
 Only nominees whose credentials meet the above criteria shall be eligible to be nominated and admitted to membership as a Fellow.

 ARTICLE III.